TU-Darmstadt-APQ/Laser_Backplane_DVI/README.md

 Laser Head with fast Modulation Input
 ===================

-This repository contains the [KiCad 6](https://www.kicad.org/) design files for a compact laser backplane with a DVI connector for application in an ECDL laser system.
+This repository contains the [KiCad](https://www.kicad.org/) design files for a compact laser backplane with a DVI connector for application in an ECDL laser system.
 The laser backplane features a fast current modulation input designed for large-bandwidth laser-frequency stabilization and a laser diode protection circuit.
 An additional connector for the laser piezo actuator is available.

 ![RedPitaya_Lockbox](img/LaserBackplane_DVI_front.png)